gojibjib/jibjib-model/README.md

 In vggish_train.py we are training a  classifier model for 195 bird classes.
 We take a pretrained VGGish/ Audioset model by Google and finetune it by letting it iterate during training on more than 80,000 audio samples of 10 second length.

 We obtain the pretrained model by loading the checkpoint of the orignal model provided by Google.
 The original final layer is cut off and replaced with our own output nodes.

+During the first step each .wav file is converted into a spectrogram where the x-axis is the time and the y-axis symbolyzes the frequency.

 A directory containing labeled bird songs is iterated over, .wav audiofiles are transformed into spectrogrammes and their corresponding one-hot label vectors and then consumed by the model.
 After every epoch a snapshot of the models weights and biases is saved on disk.
 After, we can restore the model to either do a query or continue with training.